Introduction to Certificate Revocation

 Digital Certificate Revocation

-There are two types such as Offline revocation status check and Online revocation status check, which are given in detail as follows
+There are two types such as Offline revocation status check and Online revocation status check, which is given in detail as follows;

 1. Offline Certificate Revocation Status Check